oils-for-unix/oils/doc/index.md

 - [The Oil Language From 10,000 Feet](oil-overview.html)  A tour of Oil.
 - [Oil Language Idioms](idioms.html).
 A list of idioms you may want to use.
+- [Oil Language FAQ](oil-language-faq.html).
+Common questions about the language.
 - [Shell Language Deprecations](deprecations.html).
 When you turn on Oil, there are some shell constructs you can no longer use.
 We try to minimize the length of this list.